ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 ```
 </section>

 Notice how we used the column names to tell `gather()` which columns to reshape.
 This is handy if you only have a few, and if the columns change order eventually, the function will still work.
-However, if you have a dataset with columns for 100 genes, you might be better off specifying the column numbers:
+However, if you have a dataset with columns for 100 genes, for instance, you might be better off specifying the column numbers:

 <a id="Acode08" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code08" markdown="1">